Liuzh223/MPAS-Urban-HRAIN2025/README.md

 `ntdk-grid-cutoff` is a case-author modification.
 It is not the official HKUST-MPAS main branch and does not represent the default HKUST-MPAS physics configuration.
 The word `Official` above is part of the repository name only.
-There is no separate shell command named `cutoff`.

 The source tested for this case is fixed at [`57b42fa1d7649117bbf28a69c47697ea8756d268`](https://github.com/Liuzh223/HKUST-MPAS-Official/commit/57b42fa1d7649117bbf28a69c47697ea8756d268).